getsops/sops/README.rst

 ++++++++++++++++

 A key group contains multiple identities (keys), similar to a creation rule object.
-Having more than one key group allows to use `Shamir's secret sharing <https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing>`__ to split the file's encryption key up into multiple parts, requiring more than one identity to access the file.
+Having more than one key group allows for the use of `Shamir's secret sharing <https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing>`__ which splits the file's encryption key up into multiple parts, requiring more than one identity to access the file.

 A key group supports the following keys: